 The headaches have cleared, the wrapping paper thrown away.
 The dust truly has settled on 2016, and 2017 is well underway.
 This means that it is time to assess our SEO strategies for the coming year.

 Although it’s impossible to exactly predict Google’s next move, we can make assumptions based on historical trends, on Google published data, and on the direction that search results are already taking.
-In this post, we look at what is likely to change in the coming months, as well as some of the ranking factors that will remain important to your search optimisation campaign.
+In this post, we look at what is likely to change in the coming months, as well as some of the ranking factors that will remain important to your search optimization campaign.

 Google has been transitioning to a mobile first search environment for some time, and with good reason.
-Figures suggest that 44% of all Internet traffic in 2016 came from mobile phone users and this is predicted to rise to more than 50% by the end of 2017.
+Figures suggest that 44% of all Internet traffic came from mobile phone users and this is predicted to rise to more than 50% by the end of 2017.
 When you combine mobile and tablet usage, mobile overtook desktop in November 2016.

 The move to mobile-first is not breaking news to good SEOs, and any marketer worth the rate they charge should have been pushing a positive mobile experience.
-This will only become increasingly prominent through 2017, especially as Google is likely to use more structed data, and publish Quick Answers and Rich Cards, on mobile too.
+This will only become increasingly prominent through 2017, especially as Google is likely to use more structured data, and publish Quick Answers and Rich Cards, on mobile too.

-Your website should be responsive, your content optimised for a mobile user experience, but not as an afterthought.
+Your website should be responsive, your content optimized for a mobile user experience, but not as an afterthought.
 Consider that more than half of your traffic is likely to come from mobile devices, and this shows the importance of providing an exception mobile user experience.

 Voice Search, Siri, Cortana, Alexa… voice search is big, thanks to improvements that have been made in the technology.
 Google themselves forecast that more than a half of all searches conducted by 2020 will be made using voice search.

-Optimise your local listings, because a lot of voice searches are used to conveniently find local businesses.
+Optimize your local listings, because a lot of voice searches are used to conveniently find local businesses.
 This will also help with another recent and continuing trend in Google search, too.